kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 - Just before wake up - Sarannis and Cheria are missing, dragged away in the middle of the night
 	- Introductions
 		- Cass - dirty, straggly, long beard.
 Asked Joe where Sarannis is.
 		- Girl cell wasn't sure where Cheria went.
+I told Valindra I would repay her and Cheria for their kindness.
+She was very optimistic.
+	- Interrogation Chamber
+		- Sarannis and Cheria being tortured/beaten.
+He's been getting the worst of it, tried to keep the attention on himself.